LibrariesHacked/helibtech/events/index.md

 ---
-title: Current events
+title: Events
 layout: default
-nav_order: 2
+nav_order: 3
 has_children: true
 ---

-Events
+# Current events

+This is a list of current events.